 Well, heck.
-If you’re in Lexington, Tennessee, at around noon on a Wednesday, Thursday, Friday, or Saturday from March 1 to early December or January, and all you’ve had to eat all morning is a truly wonderful barbecue sandwich at B.E.
+If you’re in Lexington, Tennessee, at around noon on a Wednesday, Thursday, Friday, or Saturday from March 1 to early December or January, and all you’ve had to eat all morning is a very good barbecue sandwich at B.E.
 Scott’s (okay, and some chips and slaw), you might as well — should — drive on a ways to Parsons, Tennessee, and have a sandwich at Ramey’s Bar B Que.
 I don’t suppose that many people do, but then not many people love their neighbors as themselves or hit the lottery big time.
 I’m a little short on both of those points, but I certainly did go on to Parsons for a barbecue sandwich.
 There unfolded my second stop on Day 3 of the Great Memphis Region Barbecue Sandwich Tour.

 Parsons is a small town of 2,000 or so very friendly people.
 The town was founded as a railroad town in the 1880s.
 It’s just a few miles west of the Tennessee River, and grew as a link between river and rail traffic, and as a shipping point for the locally raised tomatoes.
 The railroad is long gone and the main tourist attractions are the recreation opportunities on the river and Ramey’s Bar B Que.